SirSnehGupta/1st-website/README.md

 # 1st-website
-My first website using HTML.
+My first website.
+Made using HTML.
 Deployed using Netlify.